-To begin, you will be assigned a care manager, who will help you prepare for what lies ahead.
-Your care manager is a highly skilled registered nurse who will work closely with your physician and other members of your team to make certain you receive the support and services you require.
-Your personal care manager will be with you through the entire treatment process and beyond.
+Your care management team will consist of your physician, care manager, nurse and other experts as needed.
+Your care manager will help you prepare for what lies ahead and be with you through the entire treatment process and beyond.
+Your care manager is a highly skilled registered nurse who will work closely with your physician and other members of your healthcare team to make certain you receive the support and services you require.

-The goal of care management is to help you manage your physical, psychosocial and emotional needs, and act as your primary contact.
-Care management performs many functions, including providing education regarding the problems or side effects commonly experienced throughout treatment while under your physician’s care.
+The goal of care management is to help you manage your physical, psychosocial and emotional needs as well as act as your primary contact.
+Care management performs many functions including providing medication and diagnoses education, symptom monitoring, as well as addressing barriers to care, including financial and transportation assistance.
 Your care manager will assist you with creating and understanding your personalized plan of care and help facilitate communication between your oncologist and other providers.